Can I make issuers stop sending me credit card offers in the mail?

 The companies will implement this opt-out request within five business days, though for a period of time you still may continue to see credit offers because your name may already have been provided to companies who have not yet mailed their offers to you.

-In addition, “opting out” will not affect credit card offers from companies that don’t use lists compiled by the nationwide credit bureaus.
+In addition, opting out will not affect credit card offers from companies that dont use lists compiled by the nationwide credit bureaus.
 To target these other sources, you can contact the Direct Marketing Association (DMA) which creates an opt-out list for consumers who generally prefer not to receive mail or phone offers.
-You can sign up for this service on DMA's website or download a form to submit by mail.
+You can sign up for this service on or to submit by mail.
 You can also call 212-768-7277 to have the form mailed to you.

-If you opt out by phone or by the DMA website, the request is good for five years.
+If you opt out by phone or by , the request is good for five years.
 To opt out permanently, you must download and mail a signed Permanent Opt-Out Election form, available by calling 1-888-5-OPTOUT (1-888-567-8688).

 If you opt out, your name will no longer appear on lists provided by credit bureaus.
 However, card issuers can still solicit you if they have done business with you before or they get your name from other sources and send you invitations to apply for a card.